 Betterment was one of the first roboadvisors (heck, before they were even called roboadvisors).
-They rely on a personalize strategy called “goal-based investing” which builds a portfolio based on your profile and your answers to their questions.
+They rely on a personalized strategy called “goal-based investing” which builds a portfolio based on your profile and your answers to their questions.
 They will manage your assets but also give you advice based on external bank and brokerage accounts, which you can link to your Betterment account.

-The portfolios rely on ETFs (exchange traded funds) from Vanguard, iShares, and other similarly structured low cost funds.
+The portfolios rely on ETFs (exchange-traded funds) from Vanguard, iShares, and other similarly structured low-cost funds.

 They support individual taxable accounts, Traditional IRAs, Roth IRAs, and SEP IRAs.